docsforadobe/after-effects-scripting-guide/docs/items/compitem.md

 `app.project.item(index).counters`

-#### NOTE
-This functionality was added in After Effects 13.2 (CC2014).
+?> **Note:** This functionality was added in After Effects 13.2 (CC2014).

-#### WARNING
-This method/property is officially undocumented and was found via research.
+!> **Warning:** This method/property is officially undocumented and was found via research.
 The information here may be inaccurate, and this whole method/property may disappear or stop working some point.
 Please contribute if you have more information on it!

 **Description**

 This attribute works app-wide: if changed on one CompItem, it will change it for every CompItem in the project.
 The value stays until restarting AE.
 Once restarted, it will revert to false.

-This parameter doesn’t do anything.
+This parameter doesn't do anything.

 **Type**